Understanding Cardiovascular Conditions

 2. Injection of Tracer: Next, a radioactive tracer, like technetium-99m (Tc-99m) or thallium-201 (Tl-201), will be injected into your bloodstream through an IV.
 This tracer helps us visualize blood flow to your heart during imaging, ensuring we get the best possible assessment.

-3. Stress Induction: Depending on your physical condition, you might be asked to exercise on a treadmill or stationary bike.
+3. Stress Induction: Depending on your physical condition, we may have you exercise on a treadmill.
 If that’s not possible, don’t worry!
 We can give you a medication that mimics the effects of exercise on your heart, making the assessment more effective.

 4. Imaging: After the stress portion, you’ll take a brief rest.
 Then, we’ll capture additional images of your heart using a specialized camera.
-This imaging process usually lasts about 30 minutes and is essential for evaluating how well your heart is receiving blood.
+This imaging process usually lasts about 30 minutes and is essential for evaluating how well your heart is functioning.

 5. Post-Assessment Monitoring: Once the assessment is complete, we’ll monitor you for a short time to ensure you’re stable before you head home.
 It’s common to feel a bit tired or dizzy afterward, but these feelings typically pass quickly, allowing for a smooth recovery.

 Before your assessment, it’s important to discuss the procedure’s indications, benefits, and risks with your healthcare provider.
 This conversation helps ensure you’re fully informed and comfortable with what’s happening.
-At Amavita, we prioritize personalized cardiovascular care for high-risk patients, integrating advanced imaging and thorough evaluations into your care plan.
+At Amavita, we prioritize safety for high-risk patients, integrating comprehensive and thorough evaluations into your care plan.

 Did you know that around 8 million nuclear evaluations are performed each year in the United States?
-While complications can occur in about 1 in 5000 individuals, understanding these steps can help ease your mind and prep for nuclear stress test.
-We’re here to support you every step of the way, ensuring you have a positive experience.
+While many patients prepare for their tests, we’re here to support you, ensuring you have a positive experience.

 Each box represents a step in your nuclear stress test.
 Follow the arrows to see how the process flows from one step to the next, helping you know what to expect.